Greece Moments Greece Moments

 Signpost to the Limnia Gi mining area

-You can visit the area where the healing earth was once extracted.
-A few meters behind the village of Kotsinas a dirt road goes right at a church.
-A sign with the inscription “Terra Lemnia” will show you the way to a well.
-Behind it lies the barely visible former tunnels, inside of which the miraculous Limni Gi was mined.
+You can visit the area where the healing clay was once mined.
+A few meters past the village of Kotsinas, a dirt road branches off to the right near a church.
+A sign reading “Terra Lemnia” will guide you to a well.
+Behind it lies the barely visible former tunnel, inside which the miraculous Limnia Gi was mined.

 limnia gi terra limnia stollen abbau